How to extend volume in Windows Server 2012 r2

 Step 1: Download NIUBI Partition Editor, right click D: drive and select “Resize/Move Volume“.

 Step 2: In the pop-up window, drag the left border rightwards to shrink this partition and make Unallocated space on the left.

-Step 3: Right click C drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to hold the Unallocated space.
+Step 3: Right click C drive and select “Resize/Move Volume” again.
+In the pop-up window, drag the right border towards right to merge this Unallocated space.